LoreStudio-Charles/Virtue/README.md

 Through stormy seas, I hear their hearts sing.

 But fate, is cruel.
 It's rage resounds
 I plunged below waters in Deepen Sounds
-My family fears I’ve met my end,
+My family fears I've met my end,
 Yet here on this isle, I softly defend.

 With each breath, I yearn to convey,
-That I am alive; I’m not swept away.
+That I am alive; I'm not swept away.
 Oh, to whisper gently upon the breeze,
 To let them know I roam these seas.

 Though waters may rise and tempests may roar,
 In quiet moments, my spirit soars.
-I’ll find my way back; I’ll return in time,
+I'll find my way back; I'll return in time,
 For love knows no bounds, and hope is sublime.
 #### Starting Skills
 Navigate, Cartography, Sail, Swim